 So what happens if something goes wrong?
 Get Your Insurance Agent Involved!

 Maybe you don’t agree on the amount of damage or feel that the information isn’t accurate.
 Call us!
 Your agent is your advocate during the claims process.
 We have spoken with many adjusters on our clients' behalf, and have even gone up the chain of command when necessary, talking to Claims Department Vice Presidents.
 We can help you interpret what the company needs to settle your claim, forward information to the adjuster, speak to other company personnel, and will fight for you.
 We understand the language and terms of the insurance industry and can speak that language so you don't have to.
 And we can take that language and turn it into terms you can easily understand.
 Having an insurance claim can be stressful- your insurance agent can be your BEST friend during this process.
 Rely on your agent for guidance and wisdom.

 While we typically aren’t involved in the regular process, we’re ALWAYS available to help you get your questions answered and speak to the company on your behalf as needed.
 Most of the time things will run quickly and smoothly without issue.
 But if you do experience a problem, we want to help.

-Bottom line: If you like our approach and want the same experience, call us at (937) 592-4871 or contact us via our website.
+Bottom line: If you like our approach and want the same experience, Call us today!
 We have several excellent Ohio homeowners insurance options that also provide a top-notch claims experience.
-You can also begin your quote request on our website.